Spiker1992/python-event-sourcing/README.md

 ### Docker setup

-1. `docker-compose build`
+1. Copy and paste `docker-compose build` to build docker image
-1. `docker-compose up -d`
+1. Copy and paste `docker-compose up -d` to spin up docker image

+Once docker is running you can access container using command below:
-1. `docker exec -it python-es-python-app-1 bash`
+`docker exec -it python-es-python-app-1 bash`.

 ### Running tests

-1. After accessing docker, run `pytest`
+1. Within docker container, run `pytest`.

 ## Explore this code base